queenofdowntime/square-one/tutorials/new-project-setup.md

 # How to set up and manage a new project

-So now that you have learned the [basics of git](https://try.github.io/levels/1/challenges/2), have [set up git properly](https://github.com/fouralarmfire/square-one/blob/master/machine-setup.md#git) on your computer and know [how to use your terminal](https://learnpythonthehardway.org/python3/appendixa.html), you can use both to manage your projects and exercises as you learn.
+So now that you have [set up git properly](https://github.com/fouralarmfire/square-one/blob/master/machine-setup.md#git) on your computer and know [how to use your terminal](https://learnpythonthehardway.org/python3/appendixa.html), you can use both to manage your projects and exercises as you learn.